Frugal Innovation Hub

 We help the helpers of the world through empathy, innovation, frugality and the engineering design process.

-The Frugal Innovation Hub (FIH) is a program in the School of Engineering at Santa Clara University.
-Our mission is to engage students and faculty in technological and humanitarian projects through partnerships and programs.
+The Frugal Innovation Hub's (FIH) mission is to engage students and faculty in technological and humanitarian projects through partnerships and programs.

 The FIH acts as a liaison and as a facilitator.
 We act as a liaison between engineering students, faculty members and organizations (our clients) to solve together humanitarian problems.
 We also act as a facilitator between the students and their clients to ensure the consolidating of projects and the appropriate technology for the deliverables.